 Opaekaa Falls: I’ll be honest, I was a little underwhelmed by Opaekaa Falls.
 But, I do know of many others who have enjoyed seeing them.
 They are very easy access right off the road and only take a few minutes to view.

 Spouting Horn: Spouting Horn is located near Poipu Beach.
-A blowhole is naturally formed when water crashes through a small hole in the lava rocks.
-The water can reach up to 50 feet in the air.
+Spouting Horn is a fun place to see water spray up into the sky through a blowhole.
+A blowhole is naturally formed when water crashes through a small hole in the lava rocks next to the beach.
+It’s a fun sight to see as the water can reach up to 50 feet in the air.

 Waimea Canyon: The road to Waimea Canyon is a little long, but the views are spectacular!
-It is called the Grand Canyon of the Pacific.
+It is called the Grand Canyon of the Pacific because it is so big and so read!
 The reds of the canyon next to the green vegetation were breathtaking!

 We didn’t spend a lot of time here, but I know there are a few great hikes in the area and can’t wait to go back to explore more.

 Drive a little further up the road and view the Kalalau Valley Lookout.
 It is another view of the beautiful Napali coast and was once home to an ancient Hawaiian village.
 The history buff in me enjoyed imagining what life was once like there.

 The North Shore is my very FAVORITE part of the island and the next time I go to Kauai I will be spending all of my time here!
 It is so green and dense with vegetation.
 This is the part of the Island that gives Kauai the nickname, the Garden Island.

 Kilauea Lighthouse: This picturesque lighthouse is located just a few minutes off the main highway.
 It is a beautiful sight, and only takes a few minutes to visit.
 We decided not to go look at it close, and viewed it from the parking lot, but I know that there is a bird sanctuary and other fun things to see if you get out and walk around.